aimms/how-to/Articles/497/497-download-solver-session-log.rst

 Download Server Session Log
 =============================

-This article explains how to obtain the session log file of a solver session ran on an AIMMS PRO on premise.
+This article explains how to obtain the session log file of a solver session ran on an AIMMS PRO On-Premise.

 .. note::